MobileDevStar/BreakOut_html5/README.md

-# BlockStacking_Html5
+# BreakOut_Html5
-This is a Html5 game to brick out blocks.
+This is a Html5 game to break out blocks.
 It is based on Phaser Frameworks.

 ---